tidyverse/tidyverse.org/content/blog/parsnip-checking/index.md

 #> Computational engine: rpart
 ```

-If we specify the mode as a regression model, though, the specification is no longer well-supported given the extensions we've loaded. parsnip will again prompt us to load the correct package:
+The censored package, however, doesn't implement a `regression` mode for bagged trees.
+Thus, if we set the mode to `regression` but fail to load the package that provides support for that mode, parsnip will again prompt us to load the correct package:

 ``` r
 bag_tree() %>%